+Here are some important considerations to keep in mind when taking this huge leap into the unknown.
 Here are some guidelines that may help you figure out whether you and your best friend match as roommates.

-- Think about your best friend’s characteristics and ask yourself:
+First and foremost, think about your best friend’s characteristics and ask yourself:

-- Is he/she responsible and hardworking person?
+- Is he/she a responsible and hardworking person?

-- Can he afford the new apartment?
+- Can he/she afford the new apartment?

 - Will he/she pay the rent and utilities regularly?

-- Can you talk openly about any issue that arise?
+- Can you talk openly about any issue that may arise?

 - Is your friend willing to compromise?

-- Are your lifestyles, interests and preferences compatible?
+- Are your lifestyles, interests, and preferences compatible?

-Make sure you come to an agreement on some basics like paying rent, bills, household maintenance, some ground household rules.
-Discuss when you go to bed and get up, go to work/school, study time, social priorities, when you can invite friends and have overnight guests,… If your living styles are not compatible, make sure you are willing to reach a compromise and make the whole situation work.
+Make sure you agree on some basics like paying rent, bills, household maintenance, some ground household rules.
+Discuss when you go to bed and get up, go to work/school, studying time, social priorities, when you can invite friends, and have overnight guests… If your living styles are not compatible, make sure you try to reach a compromise and make the whole situation work.

-– Set healthy boundaries.
-Respect your roommate’s private space, belongings and habits.
-Roommates usually share most of the things, but try not to be too invasive in order to avoid possible conflicts.
+Respect your roommate’s private space, belongings, and habits.
+Roommates usually share most of the things, but try not to be too invasive to avoid possible conflicts.
 There are times when you are not in the mood for socializing, when you need to be by yourself and your roommate should understand and respect that.